mavel101/PowerGrid/info_mv.md

 ## Compiling

 For Compiling install packages on https://github.com/mrfil/PowerGrid.
-Especially Armadillo has to be version 8.600.x or 9.200.x (only available in Docker Container of PowerGrid).
+Armadillo should be version 9.900.x
 Compiling is working with newer versions of ISMRMRD (e.g. 1.4.2).
 Cmake should be compiled with OPENACC_GPU=OFF und OPENACC_MP=ON/OFF if no CUDA is available (change in CMakeLists.txt).